Rrschch-6/hushHush-Recruiter/README.md

 STEP 2: Candidates will be selected as per the percentiles below (in any dataset).

-STEP 3: For remaining candidates:(candidates who are below 70percentile in all datasets)
+STEP 3: For remaining candidates (candidates who are below 70percentile in all datasets).

 STEP 4: Sort Candidates by the sum of Weighted Score in Descending order.

 STEP 5: Candidates will be selected as per the below percentile hierarchy.

 <img width="240" alt="image" src="https://user-images.githubusercontent.com/94630833/158832050-11e6a7bd-58e4-4a42-be1d-d0f93c3860a2.png">

+Classification Algorithm

 Email Notification
 Interphase
 Application Design